BluRosie/doubutsu-no-mori-binary/README.md

 # doubutsu-no-mori
 my attempt at setting up a sort of disassembly to animal forest for the n64 to allow for easier translation

-of the 3299 yaz0 files, 1150 currently disassemble
+of the 3299 yaz0 files, 1150 currently disassemble (mipsdis fixes)

-of those that disassemble, there are 6 that don't build back properly
+of those that disassemble, there are 6 that don't build back properly (armips fixes that will probably still be fixed through mipsdis)

 progress:  1144/3299